-Because they are so different, creatives can be perceived as a threat to institutions.
-And this is unfortunate, because many organizations are in dire need of more creativity.
+Because they are so different, creatives can be perceived as threats to the institution.
+Which is unfortunate, because so many organizations are in dire need of more creativity.
 They're just scared of the people who might bring it.

-There isn't a pretty way out of this predicament.
+Unfortunately, there isn't a pretty way out of this predicament.
 To be creative is to be misunderstood.
 That's all there is to it.